 You can find these metrics on most online finance websites, like Yahoo Finance or Google Finance.
 These metrics will give you a deeper understanding of how well both the company and its common stock are performing.
 And of course, you’ll also want to consider if a company is likely to sustain its performance in the future.

 Once you’ve decided that a stock is worth buying, you can buy shares through your broker or trading app.
 Make sure to diversify your holdings so that your money is tied to a number of different stocks, which protects you if one company does poorly or goes out of business.

 Concluding Thoughts on Common Stock

 Investing in common stock is probably the best thing you can do for your long-term wealth.
-While it’s smart to diversify your holdings in other assets to protect you from market risk, like gold or bonds, putting most of your long-term investments into stocks makes the most sense for most investors.
+While it’s smart to diversify your holdings in other assets, like gold or bonds, to protect yourself from market risk, putting most of your long-term investments into stocks makes the most sense for most investors.

-And to make sure you are up-to-date on the latest in what’s going on in the stock market and for more investing tips, sign up for the Investment U e-letter.
-It’s completely free and easy to sign up in the box below.
+To make sure you are up to date on the latest in the stock market, and for more investing tips, sign up for the Investment U e-letter.
+It’s completely free, and it’s easy to sign up in the box below.

-Investors have made a killing and gotten rich in the stock market for well over a century now.
+Investors have made a killing in the stock market for well over a century now.
 Do you want to be left behind?
 Or are you ready to take the plunge and start building wealth with common stock?
-Your future and your financial destiny is up to you!
+Your future – and your financial destiny – is up to you!

 About Brian M. Reiser

 Brian M. Reiser has a Bachelor of Science degree in Management with a concentration in finance from the School of Management at Binghamton University.